Titchwell

 ecological paradox

-Clearly not a native British but this one is tucked away next to a Tulip tree in Felbrigg Park
+Clearly not a native British but this one is tucked away next to a Tulip tree in Felbrigg park.

-Aside from Field Mushrooms
+Aside from field Mushrooms

-It's time to learn
+time to learn

 Salthouse